-India is a very modest society and it is appropriate to dress accordingly.
-It will be winter while we are there and will be cold, so bring warm layers to keep warm.
+India is a very modest society and it is important to dress accordingly.
+It will be the late fall while we are there and will be warm during the days and cool-cold at night.

 Please note that head coverings are required not only for meditating, but also for entering temples and Gurdwaras.
 It’s a good idea to bring a head covering that you’re used to and that will easily stay on your head.